 Moisten with a little tomato sauce if the mixture is dry.
 Mix well, form into meatballs.

 In a large non-stick skillet over medium-low heat, add the 3 tablespoons of vegetable oil.

 Cook meatballs in batches until browned on all sides; transfer to a baking dish and cover with foil.

 Bake for about 40 minutes at 350 F. Cool then refrigerate until an hour before serving.
 Note: The meatballs can be made the night before serving.

 Make the sauce: In a 5- to 6-quart slow cooker, combine remaining tomato sauce and paste, 1/2 teaspoon oregano, 1/2 teaspoon basil, remaining chopped onion, remaining chopped green peppers, and minced garlic.
 Cook for 5 to 6 hours on the low setting.
 Check a few times and add a little water, if necessary.

 Add bay leaf and meatballs one hour before serving time.
-Remove the bay leaf, taste and adjust seasonings, and serve hot over pasta.
+Remove the bay leaf, taste and adjust seasonings, and serve hot over pasta or mashed potatoes.